 Also upload a resume outlining professional experiences into the Additional Uploads section of the application.

 Provide contact information (including names, street addresses, phone numbers, and email addresses) of three faculty members or professional references who will submit letters of recommendation via the online application system.

 After you submit the application, the online system will e-mail your contacts with instructions on how to submit their recommendations electronically.
 They will respond to several prompts by rating your abilities on a given scale.
 They will also have the opportunity to type, paste or upload a letter into the system.
 The letters should address your potential for academic success in the M.F.A program.

-Mail or email official transcripts from all undergraduate institutions you have attended, as well as from any graduate programs you have attended, if applicable.
+Official transcripts are required from all undergraduate and applicable graduate programs you have attended.
+Contact each school and request that your official transcript be sent directly to Herron.
 Official transcripts are not required from IUPUI or another IU campus.

-Transcripts must demonstrate a minimum cumulative GPA of 3.0 on a 4.0 scale, as well as 18 or more credit hours of studio art.
-These prerequisite credits do not have to be completed before applying to the program, but they must be completed before the start of the first semester of the visual communication design master’s program.
+Transcripts must demonstrate a minimum cumulative GPA of 3.0 on a 4.0 scale.
 If the original transcripts are not in English, the documents must be in the native language and must be accompanied by verified English translations.